eesilas/unihiker-docs/docs/wiki/LanguageReference/Part2PinPong/index.md

 > Note: The PinPong library is already integrated into the factory firmware of UNIHIKER, so this step can be skipped.

+!!! note
+    Starting from PinPong library version 0.6.0, the communication method of UNIHIKER's coprocessor has been changed from firmata to Linux peripherals, thereby improving communication speed, stability, multi-threading capability, and Linux compatibility.
+User-level code is basically compatible.
+If the PinPong version on your UNIHIKER is lower than 0.6.0, please upgrade.

 **Installation：**

 ```bash